 WHAT DOES BEAUMONT PEOPLE’S TAGLINE ‘PLACING PEOPLE FIRST’ MEAN FOR YOUR CULTURE AND YOUR CLIENTS?

 We took our time to discover the tagline Placing People First, even though ironically it’s what we have always done.
 Interestingly, I think we are even better at Placing People First now more than ever since we’ve articulated it.
 It just shows you the power of your purpose.

 As a recruitment business, it’s important for us to lead by example.
 We really do put people at the centre of strategy and our decision making.

-We get to know candidates really well, which enables us to match them more closely to opportunities and organisations that align.
-Clients get a higher calibre of candidate, better job match and overall better result, as well as much higher rates of retention.
-Candidates get a job with a good business, that values people, and that really aligns with their personal preferences, motivations and needs.
+We get to know candidates really well, which enables us to match them more closely to opportunities and organizations that align.
+Clients get a higher caliber of candidates, better job matches, and overall better results, as well as much higher rates of retention.
+Candidates get a job with a good business, that values people, and that really aligns with their personal preferences, motivations, and needs.

 WHAT ARE THE MOST IMPORTANT CONSIDERATIONS FOR EMPLOYERS OF ANY SIZE IN THE RECRUITMENT PROCESS?

 Place People First!
 Hiring the very best people that fit your values and culture, and have the capability to do the job is one of the most important things you can do.
 Get serious about recruiting great people, but don’t be too serious.
 Take the time to think really carefully about who you want to hire, to do what, why, when, how?
 So many clients knee jerk hire and get it wrong.
 Or even worse, get someone who fits most of the job requirements or experience, but is completely misaligned on behaviour and values.